pranagupt/benchmark-hpc-containers/README.md

 * The latest version of this documentation is available at https://benchmark-hpc-containers.readthedocs.io.

-* The associated repository pranagupt/benchmark-hpc-containers is located on Github.

-* Please send a pull request or open an issue on the Github repository if you wish to contribute or point out any errors.
+* Please send a pull request or open an issue if you wish to contribute or point out any errors.